bcampagnolaFTR/AZMC/README.txt

 		quanitities of things.

 	Q: But how do the rooms work if we don't include the room details in the code??
-		We add the room details to a spreadsheet, and apply these details to each room via a scripting language.
+		We add the room details to a spreadsheet, and apply these details to each room via a scripting language, from outside the Crestron code.
-		Thus, we then have ONE working copy of code, and a big spreadsheet containing data on the variances between each room.
+		Thus, we then have ONE working copy of code, and ONE big spreadsheet containing data on the variances between each room.

 			1x code file 						  1x spreadsheet
 	[	All-in-one Crestron Code 	]   +   [	Room.001 details 	]